rgeissen/trusted-data-agent/README.md

 Go from conversational discovery to a production-ready, automated workflow with zero friction.
 It represents a fundamental change in how you work, moving **from days to seconds**, **from guesswork to clarity**, and **from high cost to high efficiency**, while always ensuring **data sovereignty**.

-This solution establishes a new standard for AI-driven data analytics, built on the four core principles detailed in the overview below.
+This solution establishes a new standard for AI-driven data analytics, built on the six core principles detailed in the overview below.

 ![Demo](./images/AppOverview.gif)